Italian submarine Narvalo (1906): Construction and career

 With the start of the First World War for Italy the submarine was stationed at Brindisi and placed within the IV Submarine Squadron, with Lieutenant Ottavio Siccoli as commander.
 It was used in a defensive function.

 In 1918 the ship was transferred to Porto Corsini and later, with the end of the war, went into reserve and was demolished.

-Throughout the war, the Narvalo had carried out a total of 65 defensive ambush missions a short distance from the coast, for a total of 436 hours of surface navigation and 268 diving.
+Throughout the war, the Narvalo had carried out a total of 65 defensive ambush missions a short distance from the coast, for a total of 436 hours of surface navigation and 268 hours under water.